Black cat: Superstition, folklore, bringer of good or bad luck

-In contrast, the supernatural powers ascribed to black cats were sometimes viewed positively; for example, sailors considering a "ship's cat" would want a black one because it would bring good luck.
+Sailors considering a "ship's cat" would want a black one because it would bring good luck.
 Sometimes, fishermen's wives would keep black cats at home too, in the hope that they would be able to use their influence to protect their husbands at sea.

-In the folklore of Chiloé of southern Chile, black cats are an important element that is needed when hunting for the treasure of the carbunclo.
+In the folklore of Chiloé of southern Chile, black cats are an important element that is needed when treasure hunting for the treasure of the carbunclo.